GSA/site-scanning-documentation/pages/scan_steps.md

 for dns hostname, we only include if the domain of the hostname includes a string from here - https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/dns.ts#L66-L79

+* Order of scans
+  * For each scan, order of operations
+    * For each operation - a human readable but technical description of what happens and what data fields are written
+    * For each operation - a link to the source code
+  * For each scan, a link to the source code
+* Link to the order of scans

 sidenote - the x.ts files are the scans and the x.spec.ts files are the test cases